gtamilvanan17/cdops-blogs/src/content/posts/windows/retrive-wifi-pwd/retrive-wifi-password.md

 - You can find the password for the specific wifi network name `Tommy` in `Security settings`

 ### Conclusion
 That's it!
 You've learnt, how to retrive a saved password from your windows machine using command prompt.
-If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+If you have any doubts/issues/errors with the above contents, feel free to contact me.
 Cheers, Happy learning.